-Emissions were estimated using the BLM Lease Sale Emissions Tool based on the total acreage of the lease parcels and the 5-year average of the number of lease acres held by production divided by the total acres leased.
-This method results in a greater number of wells per parcel (20 wells for Alternative 2) and correspondingly higher emissions estimates as shown in Table 4-1.
+Emissions were estimated using the BLM Lease Sale Emissions Tool based on the total acreage of the lease parcels and the 5-year average of the number of lease acres held-by-production divided by the total acres leased.
+Table 4-1 presents the estimated max year and average for both the Proposed Action (Alternative 2) and Alternative 3.
+Emissions are essentially the same for both alternatives as the reduction of one well for Alternative 3 does not have an effect on the calculated max year or average year emissions.